NathanWeiland10/AquaCleanPro/Documentation/Meeting Minutes/Week-0-Minutes.md

 - AquaClean Pro Design:
     - How to design in a way that we can wire the motors?

-# Meeting Tuesday, January 9th, 2024
+# Meeting: Tuesday, January 9th, 2024
 ### Time
 - 8:45am - 9:20am
 ### Attendees/Role